osisoft/PI-Adapter/V1/Configuration/System components configuration.md

     curl -X DELETE "http://localhost:5590/api/v1/configuration/system/components/OpcUa1/"
     ```

-    All the logs and configurations files for the deleted components will be moved to the corresponding _logs/Removed_ or _Configuration/Removed_ folder.
+    All the logs and configurations files for the deleted components are moved to the corresponding _logs/Removed_ or _Configuration/Removed_ folder.

 ## System components schema